 Find out how Caritas helps in practice (click on the flag for details):

 Solidarity across borders

-Switzerland must not only focus on its own problems.
 ‘In order to prevent the corona crisis from becoming a global development crisis, solidarity must not stop at national borders.
-Especially in a worldwide health crisis, it becomes clear how important Swiss engagement in international cooperation with regard to the poorest countries is’, underlines Patrik Berlinger of Caritas Switzerland’s Development Policy Advisory Service, already at the beginning of the corona crisis.
+Especially in a worldwide health crisis, it becomes clear how important Swiss engagement in international cooperation with regard to the poorest countries is’, underlined Patrik Berlinger of Caritas Switzerland’s Development Policy Advisory Service, already at the beginning of the corona crisis.

 Caritas Switzerland’s project work affected

 The corona pandemic is also a great organisational challenge for Caritas Switzerland’s project work in around 20 countries.
 We are affected by national and international travel restrictions.
 However, we have long-standing employees on the spot who provide urgent emergency relief for those affected.
 ‘Wherever possible, we continue our project work for the affected population and try to quickly respond to the people’s new needs and provide emergency relief’, says Franziska Koller, the head of the International Cooperation Section of Caritas Switzerland.

 Caritas Switzerland depends on donations to implement these projects.